rcl-ssl/docs/portal/azure-dns-san.md

 ---

 # SAN Certificates - Azure DNS
+**V6.0.10**

 A Subject Alternative Name (SAN) TLS/SSL certificate will contain multiple domains in a single certificate.
 SAN certificates created with an Azure DNS Zone will contain the naked apex domain (e.g. contoso.com) and the wild card domain (e.g. *.contoso.com) in a single TLS/SSL certificate.

 # Single Apex Domains

 SAN certificates only allow a single apex domain.
-For instance the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.
+For instance, the two domains 'fabricam.com' and 'contoso.com' are not allowed in a SAN multi-domain certificate.

 # Access Control